- Renewables Rising

 From the newsletter

-Senegal's power utility, Senelec, has issued a $215 million bond backed by unpaid customer bills, the first securitisation by an African public utility.
+Senegal's power utility Senelec has issued a $215 million bond backed by future customer bills, the first securitisation by an African public utility.
 Half of the amount will finance green projects, with the rest supporting sustainability targets.
-With an interest rate of 8%, it might allow access to more favourable financing than traditional lending.
+At an interest rate of 8%, it appears to facilitate access to more favourable financing than traditional lending.

 Securitisation bonds enable companies to unlock capital from illiquid assets.
-This deal will allow Senelec to fund long-term goals without depending on traditional government or development bank backing.
+Senelec can fund long-term goals without traditional government or development bank backing.

 More details